-When your office is fitted for disabled access, you can easily accommodate your COO’s new situation.
-Technically, they are disabled but because your office is accessible, you don’t have to face the cost of an expensive remodel or retrofit or even worse; the prospect of losing your COO as the workplace is no longer a “fit” for them.
+When your office already has disabled access you can easily accommodate your COO’s new disability.
+Because your office is accessible, you don’t have to face the cost of an expensive remodel or retrofit or even worse the prospect of losing your COO for a while.

-In an alternate scenario, you are looking to hire a gun human resources director.
-One who has the industry experience and knowledge to revolutionise your organisation, it’s systems and it’s culture.
+In an alternate scenario, you are looking to hire a top human resources director.
 It is altogether likely that amongst your shortlist will be a potential employee with a disability.
 You need to know that there is nothing in your office impeding the hiring of any new employee.